rchillyard/Flog/README.md

 was added temporarily.

 In addition to the !! method,
-there is also !| for logging of _Iterables_ or for a generic type that isn't necessarily _Loggable_.
+there is also !| for logging a generic type that isn't necessarily _Loggable_.
 There's also a |! method which ignores the message String and does no logging at all.
+This is useful if you want to temporarily suspend a particular logging construct without removing the instrumentation.

 For the !! logging mechanism to work, there must be (implicit) evidence of _Loggable[X]_ available.
 The following standard _Loggables_ are provided: